arkoblog/arkoblog.github.io/_posts/2019-06-08-celebrating-pride.md

 Such a stark contrast from things back home in Nepal.
 While it may be true that our country has been considered "very progressive" with respect to the rights of the LGBT community in Asia, much work is still needed, especially when it comes creating a positive, normal social environment for friends back home.

+Sharing some images that I took on walk down 14th street.

+<iframe src="https://albumizr.com/a/WhqA" scrolling="no" frameborder="0" allowfullscreen width="700" height="400"></iframe>